concord-consortium/CouchTodos/README.md

 # Project:   Todos

 ## Copyright: ©2010 Ido Ran (ido.ran@gmail.com)

-SproutCore Todos sample application [https://sproutcore.pbworks.com/Todos%C2%A0Intro] implemented with CouchDB backend.
-The special peace of this project is the DataSource which know to work with CouchDB documents.
+SproutCore Todos sample application <https://sproutcore.pbworks.com/Todos%C2%A0Intro> implemented with a CouchDB backend.
+The special contribution of this project is the DataSource which knows how to work with CouchDB documents.

 RPK 10/27/10: